Yojimbo (1961)

 Revenue: $0

-Plot Keyword: japan, samurai, swordplay, gambling, sword, bodyguard, black and white, fighting, family, intrigue, ronin, criterion, jidaigeki, revolver, edo period, feudal japan, 19th century, asian western
+Plot Keyword: japan, samurai, swordplay, gambling, sword, bodyguard, black and white, fighting, family, intrigue, ronin, criterion, jidaigeki, revolver, edo period, feudal japan, 19th century, business rivalry, middleman, asian western, rivals, pitting ones enemy's against each other

 Great movie!
 Akira Kurosawa is just a master movie maker.